 Visiting Hawaii was the best vacation I could have taken with my family.
 We spent 10 wonderful days in Hawaii, there were places I wanted to visit but simply didn’t have enough time.
 All the trips we took were less than $50 or free, except for the Luau which I will get to later in this post.
 As I end this last part of our trip, I recommend coming to Hawaii once in your lifetime to experience the beauty, culture, relaxation, adventure sports, health retreats, and turquoise clear beaches.
 Hawaii is a great place to rekindle your romance with a loved one or come for a great family vacation.

 So let’s get started on how we spent the last few days in Hawaii.
 I get a little sadden thinking about it.
 But I plan on visiting again shortly.
 Mahalo Hawaii, we will be back!

-Upon entering Waimea Valley were were greeted with beautiful swans and chickens walking across the road.
+Upon entering Waimea Valley were greeted with beautiful swans and chickens walking across the road.
 They also had a peacock walking the grounds that we took a few pictures of.
 Parking was free.
 Admission prices range from $10-$17 depending on if you are with a group, adult, child, or senior.
-There is also a military discount with proper ID.
+There is also a military discount with a proper ID.
 There is a restaurant on the grounds to grab something to eat after your day.
 We walked through the botanical garden and saw so many exotic plants and flowers.